-- 19.7 For the avoidance of doubt if this Agreement is terminated for any reason, or for no reason: - (a) the Approved Sponsor's approval as a sponsor for the purposes of this Agreement will thereby be automatically terminated; and - (b) visas granted pursuant to this Agreement will be subject to the operation of the Migration Legislation. - 19.8 A waiver by a party in respect of any breach of a condition or provision of this Agreement will not be deemed to be a waiver in respect of any continuing or subsequent breach of that provision, or breach of any other provision.
+- 11.6 In the event this Agreement is terminated early for any reason, or for no reason: - (a) the Sponsor will continue to pay the employed visa holders for 28 days, during which time: - (1) the Sponsor will use its best endeavours to assist the visa holders to find an alternative sponsor in accordance with their wishes; and - (2) the Commonwealth will, at its discretion, facilitate such transfers, or - (b) the Sponsor will assist the visa holders to apply for another type of appropriate substantive visa in accordance with their wishes; and - (c) this sub-clause will survive the early termination. - 11.7 A waiver by a party in respect of any breach of a condition or provision of this Agreement will not be deemed to be a waiver in respect of any continuing or subsequent breach of that provision, or breach of any other provision.
 The failure of a party to enforce at any time any of the provisions of this Agreement will in no way be interpreted as a waiver of such provision.